chasetmartin/RoR_softDelete/README.md

 #### Added the following methods and scope to my Item model:
 - soft_delete to update the delete_at time to the current time
 - restore to update the deleted_at time to nil
-- created a default scope called "active" to only return items where deleted_at is nil
+- created a default scope called to only return items where deleted_at is nil in normal queries
 ```rb
 class Item < ApplicationRecord
     validates :name, presence: true